QiaoranChelsea/own-Q-A/Install Doctest by using cabal in Mac OS X.md

   - Stay in terminal

 ## 3. install doctest package
-  1) using comman:cabal install doctest
+  - using comman:cabal install doctest

 -- You may think everything is done..
 No!
 -- You should add the installation directory into you PATH, or you will get a error said "-bash: doctest: command not found"

 ## 4.find installation directory of doctest
-    when you choose the installer of Haskell platform if you choose core installer,
+  - when you choose the installer of Haskell platform -if you choose core installer,
-      your installation directory might be in:  /Users/<username>/.cabal/bin if you choose full installer,
+      - your installation directory might be in:  /Users/<username>/.cabal/bin -if you choose full installer,
-      your installation firectory might be in:  ~/Library/Haskell/bin
+      - your installation firectory might be in:  ~/Library/Haskell/bin

-    The way that I used to find installation directory is: using command line step by step
+  - The way that I used to find installation directory is: using command line step by step
-    - cd .cabal
+    - `cd .cabal`
-    - cd bin
+    - `cd bin`
-    - ls   -- you will see the doctest is in your directory
+    - `ls`   -- you will see the doctest is in your directory
-    - pwd  -- print working directory
+    - `pwd`  -- print working directory
     - copy the path

  ## 5.add your installation directory into your PATH permanently